huolanmiao/PackingStar/README.md

-# Kissing Number Problem

-This repository explores the **Kissing Number Problem**, a fundamental question in geometry and number theory.
+# Official repository of new kissing configurations discovered by ***[PackingStar](https://arxiv.org/abs/2511.13391v1)***

 ## Introduction

-The **Kissing Number** (denoted as K(n)) is defined as the maximum number of non-overlapping unit spheres that can simultaneously touch a central unit sphere in an $n$-dimensional Euclidean space.
+The **Kissing Number Problem** seeks the maximum number of non-overlapping unit spheres that can simultaneously touch a central unit sphere in $n$-dimensional Euclidean space.

 This problem famously originated from a disagreement between Isaac Newton and David Gregory in 1694 regarding the kissing number in 3 dimensions ($n=3$).
 Newton correctly conjectured the answer was 12, while Gregory believed 13 might be possible.
-The problem connects deeply to sphere packing, error-correcting codes, and information theory.
+The problem has remained a fundamental challenge, connecting deeply to sphere packing, error-correcting codes, and information theory.

-While the answer is known for a few specific dimensions (e.g., 1, 2, 3, 4, 8, and 24), finding the exact kissing number for general high-dimensional spaces remains an open mathematical challenge.

 ## Mathematical Statements

-The problem can be formulated in two equivalent ways: using explicit coordinates or using a Gram matrix.

-### 1. Coordinate Formulation
 *Source: [KissingNumber-Wikipedia](https://en.wikipedia.org/wiki/Kissing_number#Mathematical_statement)*

 In the coordinate domain, the problem is to determine the maximal number of $N$ vectors in $D$-dimensional space that satisfy specific distance constraints.